 Mentoring and Social Events

 All Public Service Scholars are invited to an annual dinner where, in an intimate setting, selected faculty and guests discuss emerging public service issues with prominent public service professionals.
-Dean’s Dinner lectures have been delivered by, among others, Mitchell Bernard, Director of Litigation at the National Resources Defense Council; Marianne Engelman Lado, Director of Litigation and Advocacy at New York Lawyers for the Public Interest; Judge Robert D. Sack, U.S. Court of Appeals for the Second Circuit; and Bryan Stevenson, Executive Director of the Equal Justice Initiative.
+Dean’s Dinner lectures have been delivered by, among others, Judge Pamela Chen, U.S. District Court Judge for the Eastern District of New York; Mitchell Bernard, Director of Litigation at the National Resources Defense Council; Marianne Engelman Lado, Director of Litigation and Advocacy at New York Lawyers for the Public Interest; Judge Robert D. Sack, U.S. Court of Appeals for the Second Circuit; and Bryan Stevenson, Executive Director of the Equal Justice Initiative.